Evidence Hub case studies (department login required)

 The opportunity to introduce more variables into the structure of assessment, such as offering computer-based tests at different times and locations, or tailoring tests to individual cohorts of students is a fundamental advantage of online assessment according to this University of Technology Sydney report.

-Leadership and Learning with ICT (PDF, 576KB)
+Leadership and learning with ICT

 School principals are critical to developing learning environments which incorporate student-centred approaches to teaching and learning with ICT.
 This paper outlines what Australian educational leaders see as factors that contribute to how leadership supports learning with ICT in Australian schools.